 For those of you who like to constantly compare things, check out more of the "Best Neighborhoods in NYC" from the other 4 boroughs:

-Interested in renting apartments in these areas?
-Stop by Rentenna's no fee apartments, your one-stop shop for all things beautiful and good in this world.
+Want more info about each of these neighborhoods?
+Wondering why other Brooklyn areas didn't make the cut?
+Stop by AddressReport for info on all neighborhoods and apartments, your one-stop shop for all things beautiful and good in this world.